openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 GWB provides the most popular GTB modules as a set of command-line applications for 64bit Linux systems.

 In this article, we describe the implementation of GWB on the SEPAL platform as a Jupyter dashboard based on the `GWB CLI tool <https://docs.sepal.io/en/latest/cli/gwb.html>`_.

 Presentation
 ^^^^^^^^^^^^

 To launch the app, `register to SEPAL <https://docs.sepal.io/en/latest/setup/register.html>`_.

 Then, navigate to the SEPAL **Apps** dashboard (purple wrench icon in the left panel).

 Finally, search for and select **GWB ANALYSIS**.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/dashboard.png
     :title: SEPAL dashboard
     :group: gwb-module

-The application should launch itself and display the **About** section, allowing to select the tool you want to use.
+The application should launch itself and display the **About** section.
+Select the tool you want to use.

 .. note::